github/opensource.guide/activities/citable-code/index.md

 ![auth](zenodo-authorize.png)

-> **ProTip** This integration with Zenodo makes use of the GitHub [API webhooks](https://developer.github.com/webhooks/), which is a broadcast API for your GitHub repositories.

 ### Pick the repository you want to archive

 At this point, you've authorized Zenodo to configure the repository webhooks needed to allow for archiving and DOI-issuing.
 To enable this functionality, simply click the **On** toggle button next to your repository (in this case **My-Awesome-Science-Software**).